Animal Surrenders: Personal Pets

 These are animals that have an owner and need to be surrendered to HART for various reasons.
 If a person can no longer keep their pet here is the procedure to surrender it.

-• Once a pet is surrendered to HART it becomes the property of HART.
-HART does not give out any information on the pet (such as who adopted it), once it is surrendered.
+Once a pet is surrendered to HART it becomes the property of HART.
+HART does not give out any information on the pet.

-• You are welcome to bring your pet’s belongings with and they will go to the new home with your pet.
+You are welcome to bring your pet’s belongings with you and they will go to the new home with your pet.
+Please note we do not have a large storage area so just bring a couple favorites with.

 Surrendering Your Personal Pet to HART: